cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 ```

 Let's say we saved this file as `nextflow.config`.
-We can then use this profile by running our pipeline with the options `-profile singularity -c my_config`.
-You can also specify more than one profile in your command as `nextflow run -profile singularity -c myconfig1 -c myconfig2`.
+We can then use this profile by running our pipeline with the options `-profile singularity -c nextflow.config`.
+You can also specify more than one configuration file in your command as `-c myconfig1 -c myconfig2`.

 ## Cache directory

-The `-work-dir` option can be used to define where Nextflow stores intermediate files as it runs the pipeline.
+When a Nextflow pipeline runs it creates (by default) a `work` directory when you execute the pipeline for the first time.
+The `work` directory stores a variety of intermediate files used during the pipeline run, called a **cache**.
-The storage of these intermediate files allows the pipeline to resume the pipeline from a previous state, in case it ran with errors and failed half-way through.
+The storage of these intermediate files is very important, as it allows the pipeline to resume from a previous state, in case it ran with errors and failed half-way through (more on this below).

-The default directory is called `work` as mentioned before and you will see it being created in the directory where you run the pipeline from, if you run it with default options.
+Each task from the pipeline (e.g. a bash command can be considered a task) will have a unique directory name within `work`.
+When a task is created, Nextflow stages the task input files, script, and other helper files into the task directory.
+The task writes any output files to this directory during its execution, and Nextflow uses these output files for downstream tasks and/or publishing.
+Publishing is when the output of a task is being saved to the output directory specified by the user.

+The `-work-dir` option can be used to change the name of the cache directory from the default `work`.
-This default directory is fine, but you may sometimes want to define a different directory.
+This default directory name is fine (and most people just use that), but you may sometimes want to define a different one.
 For example, if you coincidentally already have a directory called "work" in your project, or if you want to use a separate storage partition to save the intermediate files.

 Regardless, it is important to remember that your final results are not stored in the work directory.
-They are saved to the output directory of your pipeline.
+They are saved to the output directory you define when you run the pipeline.
 Therefore, after successfully finishing your pipeline you can safely **remove the work directory**.
 This is important to save disk space and you should make sure to do it regularly.